Per Mertesacker: Arsenal

 On 12 April 2014, Mertesacker scored an 82nd-minute equalising goal for Arsenal in the FA Cup semi-final against Wigan Athletic.
 The match finished 1–1 after extra time, with Arsenal winning 4–2 in a penalty shootout.
 He had earlier conceded the penalty that had put Wigan 1–0 up.
 On 17 May 2014, Mertesacker started in the 2014 FA Cup Final as Arsenal beat Hull City 3–2 at Wembley Stadium.

 After initially featuring sparingly due to injuries in the 2014–15, he returned to captain Arsenal in the 2015 FA Cup Final at Wembley in a 4–0 victory over Aston Villa.
 He scoring the third goal, a header, during the second half.

 After healing from injury, Mertesacker remained a mainstay in the Arsenal backline, playing alongside Laurent Koscielny.
 With Arsenal making a charge towards the title, Arsène Wenger singled out Mertesacker for praise, calling him an "important leader in the dressing room and a respected one".
 On 24 January 2016, in a match against London rivals Chelsea, Mertesacker was sent off after 18 minutes for a late tackle on Diego Costa, who later scored the only goal of the game at Emirates.

-However, he would sustain an injury against Lens in the 2016–17 pre-season, undergoing knee surgery in his native Germany later that month.
+However, he sustained an injury against Lens in the 2016–17 pre-season, undergoing knee surgery in his native Germany later that month.
 Following a clash between Arsenal and Viking, Arsène Wenger confirmed that Mertesacker would be absent until December.
 Despite the injury he was named club captain following the retirement of Mikel Arteta.
 He was a second-half substitute on the last day against Everton.
 On 27 May 2017, Mertesacker made his only start of the season, in the FA Cup final against Chelsea, which Arsenal won 2–1.
 He made a number of important tackles during the match and his performance was praised by opposition manager Antonio Conte, who stated that Mertesacker was a "perfect example for any young professional football player," adding that "what he did today was just a consequence of an unbelievable attitude every day."

-Arsenal would later confirm the 2017–18 season would be Mertesacker's last, before becoming the head of the club's academy the following year.
+Arsenal later confirmed the 2017–18 season would be Mertesacker's last, before becoming the head of the club's academy the following year.
 On 7 January 2018, Per Mertesacker captained the Arsenal team in an FA Cup game away against Nottingham Forest and scored a goal to make the score 1–1, with the game eventually finishing 4–2 to Forest, before featuring in his last ever game for the club in a win against Burnley on 6 May 2018.